Congratulations! We are happy that you will be joining us at Fermilab. Here are some things you need to know:

 The dress code is casual but neat; jeans and T-shirts are acceptable.

-Carol Angarola of the Education Office will be your laboratory contact for non-work and non-academic aspects of the summer program.
+The Internship Coordinator in the Education Office will be your laboratory contact for non-work and non-academic aspects of the summer program.
 Her office is located on the 15th floor, west side of Wilson Hall.
-Please direct your questions to Carol at 630-840-3929 or send e-mail to email@example.com.
+Please direct your questions to the Internship Administrator at 630-840-3929 or send e-mail to email@example.com.

 The following current practices and guidelines apply to the employment of summer program participants:

 You will receive your first paycheck on the second Friday after you begin.
 Then all paychecks will be direct deposited; bring a cancelled check with you.
 Interns receive a stipend of $8.50 per hour.
 Fermilab has a one-day holiday in July for Independence Day.